Training for Longevity

 Former Manchester United and Wales star Ryan Giggs utilised many facets of sports science to enjoy a hugely successful career in top-class football.

-Giggs was the fourth outfield player to play in the Premier League at the age of 40, joining Teddy Sheringham, Kevin Phillips and Gordon Strachan in an exclusive group of veterans.
+Giggs was the fourth outfield player to play in the Premier League at the age of 40, joining Teddy Sheringham, Kevin Phillips, and Gordon Strachan in an exclusive group of veterans.

-He played over 1,000 games during his career, winning 34 trophies including 13 Premier League titles, four FA Cups and two Champions Leagues.
+He played over 1,000 games during his career, winning 34 trophies including 13 Premier League titles, four FA Cups, and two Champions Leagues.
 In the process he mastered multiple soccer positions, starting wide and ending his career playing in central midfield.

-Cryotherapy contributing to Ronaldo’s longevity
+Cryotherapy contributed to Ronaldo’s longevity

 As he closes in on his 35th birthday, Juventus and Portugal star Cristiano Ronaldo is showing no signs of slowing down.